ClementThuet/ClementsBlog/README.md

 ```
 ### Sending email with contact form
 I use fake sendmail to send email in local, you need to install it (explanation here : https://www.glob.com.au/sendmail/) and configure the sendmail.ini, to do so :

-Define your SMTP server, I used Gmail
+Define your SMTP server, I used Gmail<br>
 ``` smtp_server=smtp.gmail.com ```

 It needs access to your mailbox so define your credentials<br>
 ```
 auth_username=clementxxxgmail.com